-It is when our body has a slow metabolism that a lot of complications can appear and it is very important that we pay attention to all the symptoms so that our physician can treat us effectively.
-From this standpoint, we offer some basic guidance so that you can achieve a better quality of life and that you can learn that diet is key, but always remember that your doctor has the last word.
+From this standpoint, we offer some basic guidelines so that you can achieve a better quality of life.
+Although learning the correct diet for this is key, always remember that your doctor has the last word.

 Possible Causes of Hypothyroidism

 - Thyroiditis: when our thyroid glands are inflamed and they stop producing the necessary level of the hormone.
 It is more common in women and in people over 50 years old.

 - Radioactive iodine that is sometimes used for certain treatments.

 - Certain genetic anomalies present from birth.

 You may also like: